Shibli1122/lab-task-2/README.md

-# Lab Task 2, This is practice to understand the concepts of Docker (containerizatuin)
+# Lab Task 2: Practice exercises for understanding Docker and containerization concepts.